Kotlin/kotlinx.serialization/docs/basic-serialization.md

 <!--- CLEAR -->

-This class does not compile, because `@Serializable` annotation requires that all parameters to the class primary constructor are properties.
+This class does not compile, because `@Serializable` annotation requires that all parameters of the class primary constructor are properties.
 A simple workaround is to define a private primary constructor with class's properties and turn the constructor we wanted into the secondary one.